facebook/react-native-website/docs/flatlist-on-viewable-items-changed.md

 <img src="/docs/assets/fvc-layout.png" width="640"/>

 If it is a vertical `VirtualizedList`, the `layout.layoutMeasurement.height` in the `nativeEvent` is assigned to `visibleLength`, the height of viewable region.

-> In a vertical `VirtualizedList`, the `layout.layoutMeasurement.height` is equal to `viewportHeight`.

 ### Overview